Barbara Keeley: Parliamentary career

 In the House of Commons, Keeley served as a member of the Constitutional Affairs Select committee and from February 2006, the Finance and Services Committee.
-On 8 February 2006, she was appointed as Parliamentary Private Secretary (PPS) to the Cabinet Office, working with the Cabinet Office Minister, Jim Murphy MP.
+On 8 February 2006, she was appointed as Parliamentary private secretary (PPS) to the Cabinet Office, working with the Cabinet Office Minister, Jim Murphy MP.
 In June 2006, she moved to be PPS to Jim Murphy as Minister of State at the Department for Work and Pensions.

 On 16 December 2006, she won the nomination to be the Labour Party candidate for the constituency of Worsley and Eccles South, following boundary changes affecting Worsley.

-In 2007, she served as the Parliamentary Champion for Carers Week (11 – 17 June).
-She introduced a Private Members Bill — The Carers (Identification and Support) Bill — into the House of Commons on 24 April that year.
+In 2007, she served as the Parliamentary Champion for Carers Week (11–17 June).
+She introduced a Private member's bill — The Carers (Identification and Support) Bill — into the House of Commons on 24 April that year.
 The Bill would have required health bodies to identify patients who are carers or who have a carer and would make provision in relation to the responsibilities of local authorities and schools for the needs of young carers.

 In June 2007, Keeley was appointed as PPS to Harriet Harman as Secretary of State for Women and Equality and appointed by Gordon Brown to chair the Labour Party's manifesto group on Social Care.
 In October 2008 she became an Assistant Government Whip, and in June 2009 was promoted to Deputy Leader of the House of Commons.
 In June 2010, she was appointed as a member of the Shadow Health Team and as the Shadow Deputy Leader of the House.

-She stood in the 2010 Shadow Cabinet elections, coming 23rd.
+She stood in the 2010 Shadow Cabinet election, coming 23rd.
 She was shadow minister for the Department of Communities and Local Government until October 2011.